 Day 2 | Rhythm Instruments

 On the second day of music class, begin by reviewing the rhythm rules using body percussion.
 Then add unpitched percussion instruments.
 For kindergarten and first grades, I like to use the same instrument for every child.
 I have enough rhythm sticks and egg shakers for everyone.
 Even if you do not have the same instrument for all children, have ALL students play ALL rule patterns no matter what instrument they are playing.
-Waiting their turn to play is hard for young children.
+Waiting to take turns to play is hard for young children, especially at the beginning of the school year.

 For older students, divide your class into 4 groups and assign each group one rhythm rule to play on one specific instrument.
 If the class is ready, layer the rhythm rule patterns in 2 or 4 parts.